SSR Annual Meeting Child Caregiving Grant

 Eligibility

-• The SSR will fund early-stage investigators (within 10 years of receiving terminal degree and having not received significant [>$100,000 USD] total direct cost) funding as an independent investigator.
-The award committee will take into account any legitimate career disruption incurred by the candidate.
+• The SSR will fund early-stage investigators (within 10 years of receiving terminal degree and having not received significant (³$100,000 USD total direct cost) competitive funding (e.g., R00 and other significant training awards).

 • The proposed project must align with the SSR Mission (Advance the Science of Reproduction, Fertility, and Development for the Benefit of Humans and Animals) and Vision (“A Sustainable World Through the Science of Reproduction, Fertility, and Development”).